castro-gzlz/mr-plotter/README.md

 python mr-plotter.py example2_met.ini
 ```

 We now run the same example by including a color code based on the received stellar insolation flux.
-We note than in both examples we customized the size of the planets through the *size_catalog_planets* keyword and the maximum and minimum values of the color map through the *color_min* and *color_max* keyworkds.
+We note that in both examples we customized the size of the planets through the *size_catalog_planets* keyword and the maximum and minimum values of the color map through the *color_min* and *color_max* keyworkds.

 ```
 python mr-plotter.py example2_insol.ini